 - Passive Home Design: (preliminary drawings, construction drawings, heat loss calculations, duct design/layout, energy efficiency design summary, P.Eng certification)

-- Exterior Wall Assembly: exterior to interior wall assembly, including strapping, housewrap, sheathing, internal and external wall frames, vapor barrier
+- Exterior Wall Assembly: exterior to interior wall assembly, including strapping, housewrap, sheathing, internal and external wall frames, vapor barrier.
+Watch a short video on this.

 - Roof System: exterior to interior roof assembly, including everything but the actual roof material (we suggest a steel roof, listed below in section 2).